 I generally use this responsum to raise the question of whether Judaism recognizes the validity, or necessity, of spiritual risk - particularly, whether one should understand Halakhic observance as a means of eliminating the chance that one will be held accountable for decisions that were properly made but turned out badly.
 Rabbi Sacks, by introducing me to Williams, has made me realize that acknowledging the reality of spiritual risk may entail acknowledging the reality of spiritual luck.
 I welcome comments and arguments as to whether this acknowledgement is theologically acceptable.
-(This dvar torah was originally published in 2013) Shabbat Shalom!
+Shabbat shalom!